RTann95/HotelManagement/README.md

 **Note**: I'm aware of the speed (or lack thereof).
 If the idea of the project were to create a small application like this, then using a lot of this tech would just be overkill.
 However, the point is to use the tech; the app itself isn't as important.

+**IDEA: People manage via front end and then GRPC is used to communicate with backend instead of JSON**

 ## Local

 The following steps show how to test the server locally (on Mac) with a single Cockroach node.